-Ask most people what tulips, daffodils, crocus, and dahlias have in common and they’ll tell you that they are all bulbs.
+Ask most people what tulips, daffodils, crocus, and dahlias have in common, and they’ll tell you that they are all bulbs.
 They’d be half right.
 Only the tulips and daffodils are true bulbs.
-Crocuses are really corms and dahlias are tuberous roots.
+Crocuses are corms, and dahlias are tuberous roots.

 CORMS, on the other hand, are a mass of modified stem tissue with a basal plate at the bottom, and one or more “eyes” or growing points at the top.
 Corms, too, are covered with a dry papery tunic.
-During the growing season, the old corm is completely used up, but will form new ones above or beside the old.
+During the growing season, the old corm is wholly used up but will form new ones above or beside the former.
 Crocus, gladioli, and freesias are all corms.

 A TUBER is a swollen mass of stem tissue.
 It differs from bulbs and corms in that it contains no basal plate or papery covering.
 Usually tough-skinned, tubers generate roots from many parts of the surface, but will grow shoots only from knobby projections called “eyes.”
 Begonias, anemones, and potatoes are all well-known tubers.

-To the average gardener it doesn’t really matter whether a plant is a bulb, a corm, or a tuber.
+To the average gardener, it doesn’t matter whether a plant is a bulb, a corm, or a tuber.
 What matters is that all of them have developed food storage capabilities to carry them through adverse conditions.
-Therefore, most need some sort of dormancy or rest period.
+Therefore, most need a dormancy or rest period.
 This may be induced naturally by cold winter weather or summer drought.
 In the case of bulbs grown in pots, like amaryllis, it is up to the grower to enforce resting by withholding water.